Counterfeit and Fake Wines

 Be aware of the owner changes.
 Counterfeit / Fake wines may state the wrong owner or producer on the label (due to lack of knowledge usually or simply counting on the credulity of some uninformed buyers).

-It is quite hard to know the ownership history of most Chateaux, however, buyers should take on the effort to do some researches prior buying an old/rare/expensive bottle of wine.
+It is quite hard to know the ownership history of most Chateaux, however, buyers should take on the effort to do some research prior to buying an old/rare/expensive bottle of wine.

 For example, Cos d’Estournel changed hands several times since its classification in 1855